Carlsbad Spousal Support Attorneys

 Spousal support in California is based on the length of the marriage and specific payment factors.
 If the marriage was shorter than 10 years, a spouse is generally responsible for alimony payments for half of the length of the marriage.
 In marriages longer than 10 years, a termination date can be set by the couple or the court, or support can be ordered with no specific end date.
 Lump-sum alimony payments are also possible.

-Factors That Affect Alimony
+Factors That Affect Alimony in California

 Spousal support is not punishment for one spouse to pay to another.
 As California is a no-fault divorce state, alimony is paid out in order to maintain the financial status quo.
 The spouse receiving the support should become self-sufficient over time.

 When calculating alimony, the court takes into account:

 - Need for education and training

 - Tax consequences

 Should anything change that would affect the amount of spousal support one person receives, a modification can be submitted to alter the overall amount.
 Our alimony lawyers have the knowledge and experience to effectively present evidence to the court to obtain a fair and equitable arrangement.

 How Long Do You Have to be Married to Get Alimony in California?